Human rights in Thailand: Forced disappearances

-According to the legal assistance group, Thai Lawyers for Human Rights, at least 86 Thais left Thailand seeking asylum abroad following the military takeover in May 2014.
+According to the legal assistance group Thai Lawyers for Human Rights, at least 86 Thais left Thailand seeking asylum abroad after the military takeover in May 2014.
 Among them are the five members of the Thai band Faiyen.
-Their music is their crime, as some of their songs mock the monarchy, a serious offense in Thailand.
-The band, whose name means 'cool fire', announced on social media that its members feared for their lives after "many trusted people told us that the Thai military will come to kill us."
-In August 2019 Fai Yen band members were admitted to France to seek refugee status.
+Their crime is their music, because some songs mock the monarchy, which is a serious offence in Thailand.
+The band, whose name means "cool fire", announced on social media that its members feared for their lives after "many trusted people told us that the Thai military will come to kill us."
+In August 2019, the band members were admitted to France seeking refugee status.
 All of those who disappeared in late 2018 and early 2019 were accused by Thai authorities of anti-monarchical activity.

 Arbitrary arrest and detention

-Since the beginning of 2021, prominent human rights defenders and democracy activists were charged with the possibility of more than 100 years each on criminal charges for their involvement in pro-democracy activism.
-The leading figures of the 2020–2021 Thai protests that called for reforms to the monarchy, Arnon Nampa, Panupong Jadnok, Parit Chiwarak, Jatupat (Pai Dao Din), Panusaya (Rung), and Benja Apan, were all detained awaiting trial in 2021 in a series of detainments and releases.
-Some were imprisoned accumulatively for more than 200 days after Prime Minister Prayut Chan-o-cha issued a declaration in November 2020 to charge protesters with offenses under all laws, including lèse-majesté.
+Since the beginning of 2021, prominent human rights defenders and democracy activists have been charged with possibly more than 100 years each on criminal charges for involvement in pro-democracy activism.
+The leading figures of the 2020–2021 Thai protests that called for reforms to the monarchy – Arnon Nampa, Panupong Jadnok, Parit Chiwarak, Jatupat (Pai Dao Din), Panusaya (Rung), and Benja Apan – were all detained awaiting trial in 2021, in a series of detainments and releases.
+Some of these figures were imprisoned cumulatively for more than 200 days, after Prime Minister Prayut Chan-o-cha issued a declaration in November 2020 charging protesters with offences under all laws, including lèse-majesté.

-In 2022, there were multiple cases of systematic harassment and detention against young monarchy-reform activists, such as that of Tantawan Tuatulanon, who protested her imprisonment by going on a hunger strike for 37 days.
+In 2022, there were multiple cases of systematic harassment and detention against young monarchy-reform activists.
+An example was the case of Tantawan Tuatulanon, who protested her imprisonment by going on a hunger strike for 37 days.
 Most activists who mentioned the monarchy were also forced to wear electronic monitoring anklets by the criminal court.
-More than 15 dissidents are still imprisoned to this day.
+More than 15 dissidents are still imprisoned.

 Political abuse of psychiatry

-On 9 July 2020, Tiwagorn Withiton, Thai political and human rights activist, was forcedly carried out by a group of 6 officers and taken to hospital.
-In a car, the officers tied his hands with a cloth and inject him with unknown medication.
-The police searched his house and took his computer and smartphone, and made his mother sign a consent of bringing him to be admitted to Rajanagarindra Psychiatric Hospital in Khon Kaen.
-Hospital director, Nattakorn Champathong, explained that Tiwagorn had not been forced to enter the hospital.
-Khon Kaen's police chief, Major General Puttipong Musikul explained that he was getting treatment because his relatives had him admitted.
+On 9 July 2020, Tiwagorn Withiton – a Thai political and human rights activist – was forcibly carried out of his home by a group of six officers and driven to a hospital.
+In the car, the officers tied his hands with a cloth and injected him with an unknown medication.
+The police searched his house, and they took his computer and smartphone; they also made his mother sign a consent form for bringing him to be admitted to Rajanagarindra Psychiatric Hospital in the city of Khon Kaen.
+Hospital director Nattakorn Champathong explained that Tiwagorn had not been forced to enter the hospital.
+Khon Kaen's police chief, Major General Puttipong Musikul, explained that he was receiving treatment because his relatives had him admitted.